KamilaHase/MS4/documentation/TESTING.md

     ![Flake8](/documentation/images/flake8_result.png)
     </details>

-- [HTML validator](https://validator.w3.org/) - validating HTML content was showing errors because of Django expressions.
-When those are removed, the validation tests of all html pages are currently not showing any errors.
+- [HTML validator](https://validator.w3.org/) - validating HTML tests of all html pages are currently not showing errors.
 - [CSS validator](https://jigsaw.w3.org/css-validator/) - CSS validator, no errors found
 - [JavaScript validator](https://www.jshint.com/) - JavaScript validator, no errors found
 - [Link Checker](https://validator.w3.org/checklink) - To check that all links are working and not broken.
 The report did not have any issues in final testing.
-- [Responsinator](http://www.responsinator.com/ to check responsivity of the website, website is fully responsive.
+- [Responsinator](http://www.responsinator.com/) to check responsivity of the website, website is fully responsive.

 #### Test User Stories - Images